-Fairy lights and brightness in one, We like the Luminoodle too because it’s decorative as a lighting strip you can hang with ties or magnets, and also folds into a bag to work as a table lamp.
+Fairy lights and brightness in one, We like the Luminoodle because it’s decorative as a lighting strip you can hang with ties or magnets, and also folds into a bag to work as a table lamp.
 Bright, rechargeable and can work directly from a USB adaptor in the 12V socket.
 Comes with or without its own powerbank.
 We adore this idea, so much so it topped our article about best camping string lights.

 If you’re an explorer rather than a campsite comfort-seeker, then you’ll want a portable power pack to charge your phone, camera or tablet.